Reaching a Consensus in Predictive Loops: Experimental results

-\paragraph{Platform interactions creates peer influence.} As in Theorem~\ref{theorem:consensus_mean_estimation}, we randomly sample an individual $q\in U$ in the population and set $\alpha_q=0$.
-We then randomly select $10\%$ of individuals in $O$ and set their innate opinions to $1$, and we denote this new innate opinions as $\tilde{\xv}^*$.
-With the new innate opinions $\tilde{\xv}^*$, we observe how the opinion $(\xv_\mathrm{ex}^{(t)})_q$ converge to an equilibrium different from the equilibrium opinion under the original innate opinions $\xv^*$.
-We use the OLS predictions to visualize this in Figure~\ref{fig:stubborn}, which shows how predictions offer an alternate pathway for peer influence, beyond mean estimation.
-Empirical results of mean estimation and MLP are deferred to Appendix~\ref{app:more_simulations}.
+Next, we show how platform interactions creates indirect peer influence beyond mean estimation.
+In particular, we extrapolate predictions to unseen individuals using parametric models.
+In line with Theorem~\ref{prop:consensus_mean_estimation}, we randomly sample an individual~$q$ in unobserved group $U$ in the population and set $\alpha_q=0$, $x_q^*=0$.
+We then randomly select $10\%$ of individuals in observed group $O$ and set their innate opinions to $1$, and we denote this new innate opinions as $\tilde{\xv}^*$.
+With the new innate opinions $\tilde{\xv}^*$, we observe how the opinion $(\xv_\mathrm{ex}^{(t)})_q$ converge to a value different from the equilibrium opinion under the original innate opinions $\xv^*$.
+We use the LightGBM predictions to visualize this in Figure~\ref{fig:stubborn_yelp}.
+Empirical results of mean estimation and OLS are deferred to Appendix~\ref{app:more_simulations}.

-\paragraph{Peer interactions amplify platform influence.} We illustrate the indirect effect of platform interventions on individuals who are not susceptible to platform influence.
-We extends Theorem~\ref{prop:spillover} using simulations on the Pokec network, which is not fully connected.
-We also adopted the same set of heterogeneous peer susceptibilities and innate opinions $\xv^*$ as in producing Figure~\ref{fig:steer}.
-We randomly choose an individual $l$ and set $\beta_l=0$.
-We also randomly choose $10\%$ of individuals of the network and steer them towards $s=1$.
-We denote this set of individuals as~$S$.
-In Figure~\ref{fig:steer}, we observe the opinion of stubborn individual $l$ increasingly deviates from $x_l^*$ and $(\xv_\mathrm{ex}^{(1)})_l$ as retraining steps $t$ increase.
+Next, we show how peer interactions amplify platform influence, as analyzed in Theorem~\ref{prop:spillover}.
+To this end, we use simulations on the Pokec network, which is not fully connected.
+We also adopted the same $\{\alpha_i\}$ and $\xv^*$ as in producing Figure~\ref{fig:sl_retrain_steps_yelp}.
+We randomly choose an individual~$l$ and set $\beta_l=0$.
+Then, instead of one individual, we randomly sample a set $S$ that contains $10\%$ of individuals of the network and steer them towards $s=1$.
+In Figure~\ref{fig:steer_yelp}, we observe the opinion of individual~$l$ increasingly deviates from $x_l^*$ and $(\xv_\mathrm{ex}^{(1)})_l$ as retraining step $t$ increases.
 The purple dashed line shows the setting where $\beta_i=0$ for individuals who are not steered, i.e., $i\notin S$, this corresponds to the outcomes after a single instance of peer interactions.
 We see how opinions deviate from this state through repeated peer-platform interactions.
-Notably, this behavior is observed also beyond perfect prediction as studied in Theorem~\ref{prop:spillover}.